aishwaryasingh14/OwnPath.AI/README.md

 - **What-If Simulator**: Interactive probability calculator for staff
 - **Model card**: Visible in the app — what the model sees, what it never touches

-## Security note

-This is a static hackathon demo with mock participant data.
-The staff passcode is only a demo gate, not production authentication.
-Do not put real participant data or API keys in the browser build; a production version should use backend authentication, server-side AI calls, real consent logging, and encrypted storage.

----

 *"We don't predict people out of the program.
 We predict where support can keep them in it."*